linnarsson-lab/loom-viewer/README.md

     └── cortex.loom
 ```

-The resulting view should be something like:
+When we star the loom server and open `localhost:8003`, the resulting view should be something like:

 ![image](https://user-images.githubusercontent.com/259840/31838214-075f1cde-b5dc-11e7-898e-6c7fca4ba8ea.png)